xhyrom/discord-datamining/data/blog/posts/fun-things-to-do-on-discord-apps-activities/content.md

                 <div><img src="https://assets-global.website-files.com/5f9072399b2640f14d6a2bf4/6483a2e644858da15db812fc_Watch%20Together.gif" loading="lazy" alt="A preview image of the “Watch Together” Activity in Discord."></div>
             </figure>
             <p>The Host can also share control with everyone&nbsp; in the Activity, allowing participants to freely queue up their picks on what should play next.
 First a 30-second cat clip, then a three hour video essay, followed by a 2 minute video about how to best brew a cup of coffee.
 What chaos ensues will likely be really telling about what you and your friends are like.&nbsp;</p>
             <p>Watch Together is free to use by anyone on Discord — no Nitro required!
-Try it out in a Discord call next time you’re looking for something to watch!&nbsp;<br>‍</p>
+Try it out in a Discord call next time you’re looking for something to watch!&nbsp;</p>
         </div>
     </div>
     <div id="heading-8" class="rich-wrapper">
         <div class="blog-post-content w-richtext">
             <h2><strong>How to Find More Apps on Discord<br></strong></h2>
             <p>While we’ve shared a few ideas on what to do on Discord, we understand that you might be looking for something else.
 A way to post cats, throw a cake at your friends, or buff up your moderation abilities.
-You’ll find these and a nearly-endless amount of possibilities over in the <strong>App Directory</strong>.&nbsp;<br></p>
+You’ll find these and a nearly-endless amount of possibilities over in the <a href="https://discord.com/application-directory"><strong>App Directory</strong></a>.&nbsp;<br></p>
             <figure class="w-richtext-figure-type-image w-richtext-align-fullwidth" style="max-width:1600pxpx">
                 <div><img src="https://assets-global.website-files.com/5f9072399b2640f14d6a2bf4/64767396d2c16c3ee9bd96ca_9a744eef.png" alt="A screenshot of the Discord App Directory."></div>
             </figure>
-            <p>From image generation to community moderation, if there’s something you’ve ever wanted to do in Discord, you’ll likely find it in the App Directory. <strong>To explore what’s available, simply head into any server, then select the server’s name and open “App Directory.”&nbsp;</strong></p>
+            <p>From image generation to community moderation, if there’s something you’ve ever wanted to do in Discord, you’ll likely find it in the App Directory. <strong>To explore what’s available, simply head into any server, then select the server’s name and open “App Directory.", or check it out </strong><a href="https://discord.com/application-directory"><strong>here</strong></a><strong>.</strong></p>
             <p>You’ll be able to explore the options within any server, but you can only add apps to servers that you have the right permissions for.
-If you don’t have the perms, consider asking a moderator in the server you’re in to add it!&nbsp;<br>‍</p>
+If you don’t have the perms, consider asking a moderator in the server you’re in to add it!&nbsp;</p>
         </div>
     </div>
     <div id="heading-9" class="rich-wrapper">